nleloc/mbbpatch-fork/README.md

 ## Contributing
 - PRs are welcome, but you are NOT allowed to use any AI-tools for creating PRs to this project, even if it's manually reviewed by human. please use your brain and search engine & read documentation (without AI things) !
+- Even though this project is NOT AI-powered or assisted, another dependencies that the project heavily rely on (APKEditor, coreutils, etc) probably have been filled up with AI-generated code or assisted by AI.
+While I'm straightly disagree it, theres no escape for that in big 2025 (and also in few next years) so we have to live with that AI-generated & AI-assisted code inside the dependencies, but that doesn't mean I will code or allows AI-generated & AI-assisted code in this project at all.
+- Remember : Projects that rely on dependencies that already filled up with AI-generated & AI-assisted code or bulit on top of it but written by human and NOT AI doesn't means the project is AI-powered or AI-generated project.
 - If you wish to use AI-tools, please go ahead and find for another project instead.

 ## Project history